waldronbios2/session10/README.md

 1. Gain an intuitive understanding of ICC through simulated data
 2. Simulate correlated grouped data
 3. Use a heatmap and spaghetti plot to visualize correlated grouped data
+4. Create a custom color-blind friendly palette for any plot using https://colorbrewer2.org/ and the RColorBrewer library
-4. Fit random and mixed-effects models to correlated grouped data
+5. Fit random and mixed-effects models to correlated grouped data
+6. Make QQ plots for mixed-effects models
-5. Calculate ICC from a random or mixed-effects model
+7. Calculate ICC from a random or mixed-effects model
-6. Fit a population average model, aka marginal model, using GEE
+8. Fit a population average model, aka marginal model, using GEE

 **Exercises**